jstitch/MambuPy/README.md

   - MambuStruct now holds a copy of the args and kwargs originally passed to the constructor, so they may be reused on future calls of connect() method
+* v1.2.1 2019-02-18
+  - MambuStruct catches correctly requests errors and throws MambuCommError only on that cases.
+Any other exception is re-raised again.

 ### Author